NYU Retirement Plan

 Learn more about the NYU Retirement Plan for Members of the Faculty, Professional Research Staff, and Administration below.

 The compensation eligible for calculating the NYU matching and non-elective contributions to the NYU Retirement Plan is your base salary only.
 The compensation eligible for calculating an employee contribution to the NYU Retirement Plan is your total cash compensation for the pay period.
 Your total cash compensation includes base salary and overtime pay.
-If you receive any form of additional compensation, your employee contribution will increase on a per paycheck basis.
+If you receive any form of additional compensation, your employee contribution could increase on a per paycheck basis.

 How much can I contribute to the Plan?